CybercentreCanada/assemblyline4_docs/docs/developer_manual/plugins/plugins.md

 requirement is that the query interface is matched.

 Once the plugin is written, the docker image should be built and deployed to your Assemblyline environment.
 The plugin can then be added to your assemblyline configuration.
+This can be done through Helm.

 ## Enabling a plugin

 The plugin container should be deployed using either docker/docker-compose or kubernetes depending on your operating environment.
 Individual plugin configuration can be applied through environment variables, depending on your plugin.
 If deployed in kubernetes with network policies, remember to ensure correct policies are in place.

-Plugins are not currently able to be deployed via the helm chart, and must be manually deployed.

 Once deployed and running, plugins can be enabled by adding their details to the Assemblyline configuration file under the section: `ui.<plugin_type>`.
 The required config for each plugin type is defined in